Coronavirus: Current Information and Advice

 We also ask anyone who is feeling unwell, particularly with a high temperature, a new continuous cough or a loss of smell or taste (anosmia), NOT TO VISIT THE HOSPICE.
 Please review the latest government advice on what you should do.

 Changes to Services

 St Gemma’s care continues as fully as possible in these unprecedented circumstances.
 The current status of our services is as follows:

 - The In-Patient Unit remains open.
 However, visitor access is now restricted.
 Please contact our Nurse in Charge for guidance on 0113 218 5500 (24 hours a day).

 - The St Gemma’s community team continues to operate and will continue to see patients in the community, as and when appropriate.

 - Our usual Day Services, including drop-in sessions, out-patient appointments and clinics are suspended until further notice.
 This also includes therapy services, bereavement support and counselling.
 However, the team will be in touch with all current service users to discuss individual situations and alternative support or advice during this time.
 For specific queries about Day Services please contact 0113 218 5294 during usual office hours.
 We also have some resources for coping with anxiety, mindfulness, and useful exercises to do at home in our patient hub.

-- Activity within our Academic Unit is also suspended until further notice*.
-If you have a booking, or are due to attend an event, conference or training, you will be contacted shortly. *Training for medical students and nurses on placement continues as normal.
+- On-site activity within our Academic Unit is suspended until further notice*.
+We are running a number virtual training courses, please visit our palliative care training courses webpage for more information. *Training for medical students and nurses on placement continues as normal.
 For any queries about our Academic Unit activity, please contact 0113 218 5500 during usual office hours.